-With an electric mixer, beat room temperature butter until the color is almost white in color.
-Add in you peppermint extract and confectioner’s sugar until well combined.
+With an electric mixer, mix butter until the color is almost white.
+Add in you peppermint extract and confectioner's sugar until well combined.
 Add in your milk to get your desired consistency.
 Lastly, fold in your crushed candy canes.
 Pipe on the macarons and serve!

 Chocolate macaron with peppermint buttercream frosting

 - Two baking sheets